 Step outside once a day.
 Your body needs to move, and fresh air and natural light will do you good.
-You don't have to put yourself at risk to get away from your solo workspace.
-Take a walk.
-Rake the garden.
-Enjoy the sunshine on your face.
+You don't have to put yourself at risk to get away from

 Keep in Touch

 Loneliness, disconnection, and isolation are common issues with remote working, especially for extroverts.
 But just because you're not sitting next to your coworkers doesn't mean you're on your own.